vlizBE/vlizbe.github.io/submit.md

 ### Submission Options:

-At VLIZ, we offer **two** robust options for storing your data: the **Marine Data Archive** (MDA) and **MarineInfo**.
+At VLIZ, we offer **two** robust options for storing your data:
+-  **Marine Data Archive (MDA)**
+- **MarineInfo**

 Each option serves different purposes, so you can choose the one that best aligns with your data management goals.
 Read on to explore the features of each.
 ## [MDA](https://marinedataarchive.org/)

 [Marine Data Archive](https://marinedataarchive.org/) or MDA is an online marine repository designed to independently archive data files with comprehensive documentation.
 Whether you're an individual researcher, part of a consortium, or affiliated with an institute, the MDA offers versatile solutions for managing your data.